 If there are new children or grandchildren in the picture, you may or may not have to have your will re-written.
-The answer is, "It depends."

 If you have children, biological or adopted, or intend to have children, you should review your will to make sure it reflects your present wishes and will adequately protect any new arrivals.

 Note that in Maryland, adopted children are considered to be the same as biological children for purposes of carrying out a testator's wishes. ("Testator" is the person writing the will.)
 Note also that in some countries, illegitimate children are also entitled to a share in the parents' estate.

 How do you forestall this outcome?
-The answer is to add the rather graphic phrase "per stirpes" thus: "To my children, per stirpes", I give...."
+The answer is to add the phrase "per stirpes", thus: "To my children, per stirpes", I give...."
 The literal translation of per stirpes is "out of the stirrups of", or "out of the loins of".
 The effect of using these words is to provide for the children or descendants of each of your children, regardless of whether or not all of your children are still alive after your own death.

 For example, let us say that you had three children, and each of your three children has three children.
 Suppose, further, that when you wrote your will, all of your children and grandchildren were alive, and you bequeathed one-third of your assets "to each of my children", or stated in your will "I hereby bequeath Asset X to my children, share and share alike".
 If all three of your children are alive when you die, each of your children will receive one-third of Asset X. When your children die, their children -- that is, your grandchildren -- will, in turn, receive whatever their parents (that is, your children) bequeath them.